xcxcmath/pincheck-kaist/README.md

 Parallel testing for [casys-kaist/pintos-kaist](https://github.com/casys-kaist/pintos-kaist) projects ... with several features.

 **Testing with `persistence` of project 4 is currently highly experimental.
-Please let me any issue about it.**
+Please let me know any issue about it.**

 ![thumb_threads](./images/thumb_threads.gif)